 - Spices – Cinnamon and nutmeg offer a lovely fall flavor to complement the cranberries.

-- Vegan Butter - Add ⅛ teaspoon salt if your butter isn’t already salted.
+- Vegan Butter – Add ⅛ tsp salt if your dairy-free butter isn’t already salted.
+Stick butter tends to work better here rather than a spread because it has a bit more structure.

 - Vanilla – Pure vanilla extract adds a warm sweetness.